trallnag/prometheus-flask-instrumentator/README.md

 Instrumentator().instrument(app).expose(app)
 ```

-With this single line FastAPI is instrumented and all Prometheus metrics used
+With this the Flask app is instrumented and all Prometheus metrics can be
-in the FastAPI app can be exported via the `/metrics` endpoint.
+scraped via the `/metrics` endpoint.

 The exporter includes the single metric `http_request_duration_seconds`.
 Basically everything around it can be configured and deactivated.
 These